Predicting What the Banff Classification Enhanced by Technology Will Look Like – Kim Solez, M.D. with Ishita Moghe

 Another way to look at the situation is to say that we are at a watershed moment: We have reached the limit of what low tech approaches and semi-quantitation can provide to Banff.
 Major advances in the future will come from high tech approaches, digital pathology, machine learning, artificial intelligence, genomics and regenerative medicine.

 Today there are many exciting new technologies all converging together to make the future of the Banff Classification.
-In many senses what we are doing now in 2018 is more truly new and innovative, more starting-from-scratch-with-first-principles and by far more multifaceted than what we did 27 years ago in 1991.
+In many senses what we are doing now in 2021 is more truly new and innovative, more starting-from-scratch-with-first-principles, and by far more multifaceted than what we did 30 years ago in 1991.

 We don’t know who our future leaders will be but in a very real sense we know what they will do.
 They will take some of these new technologies that have been barely perceptible elements of our work culture in the past and push them into the mainstream, make them overt in our everyday lives.

 Is being comforting, increasing population wellbeing through reassurance, more important than being truthful?
 No of course not.
-On the other hand, one can see that one of the most successful elements of leadership in 2018 is being a buffer for change, so the work force does not feel too jarred and disoriented by all the changes going on around them.
+On the other hand, one can see that one of the most successful elements of leadership in 2021 is being a buffer for change, so the workforce does not feel too jarred and disoriented by all the changes going on around them.
 One needs to balance being blatantly truthful against maintaining a positive optimistic outlook in the workplace.

 The Dream of Banff Was Always Digital